fictzio/rpg-markdown/parsing.md

 ### Entities

-These are often mixed with objects but entities is the object type.
-An entity is a character but a specific character is an object.
+These are often mixed with objects but entities is the objects type.
+An entity is a actor but a specific character is an object or occurence.

-### Objects
+### Objects / Occurence

 Lists containing key value pairs and preceede by a key are explicity set to be considered objects.

-This examples should produce an object `stats` with four child objects.
+This examples should produce an object with entity type `stats` with four child objects.

 ```md
 Stats: